FanmeiWang/Understanding-IT-Employee-Turnover-with-LLM-Driven-Text-Analysis/README.md

 ## License

 This repository and its documentation are provided **for reference only**.
-**All rights reserved.** You are not permitted to copy, distribute, or use any part of the private code without explicit permission.
+**All rights reserved.** You are not permitted to copy, distribute, or use any part of the private code without my permission.

 ---